-It is of life-saving importance and you are legally obliged to follow these instructions.
+It is of life-saving importance and you are legally obliged to follow government Covid regulations.
 Even if you are young and at less risk of becoming severely ill, you can infect old people and immune-compromised people who could die as a result of the virus.

-However, the following essential types of support were NOT announced:
+Among other essential help, the following types of support were NOT announced:

 The legally mandated lockdown as well as the advice given by health experts are the only ways we have currently to reduce and prevent severe illness and death due to the Coronavirus.

 However, scientists are searching for vaccines and cures in a joint and accelerated effort.

 There is a lot of "fake new" about the virus.
 The world health organisation has put together a myth buster to stop unhelpful and untrue statements about Coronavirus spreading.